us-jobs/us-jobs.github.io/_posts/2025-02-05-top-companies-hiring-green-jobs-usa.md

 As the U.S. shifts toward sustainability, **green jobs are in high demand**.
 Whether you’re passionate about **renewable energy, sustainable food, or climate technology**, these companies offer exciting career paths.

-🌍 **Ready to make a difference?** Start applying to **green jobs in the USA** today and contribute to a more sustainable future! 🚀
+**Ready to make a difference?** Start applying to **green jobs in the USA** today and contribute to a more sustainable future!

-💬 **Do you have questions about green jobs?** Drop a comment below! 👇
+*Do you have questions about green jobs?** Drop a comment below!